How to Shop for Car Insurance and Get the Best Deal on Your Policy

 Ditch Miscellaneous Coverages

-Roadside assistance and rental reimbursement should be the first car insurance policies you drop if you’re trying to lower your insurance bill.
+Roadside assistance and rental reimbursement should be the first car insurance policies you drop if you’re trying to lower your auto insurance rate.

 However, you should never reduce your liability coverage to save money.